ncsu-decifr/tbas-tutorial/tutorial2.md

 14. Click on the **Assignments** file to download and open in Excel.
 This file shows that four unknown sequences were excluded using the UNITE filter and that all the unknowns belong to a single OTU0 and are most closely related to *Ramularia collo-cygni*.
 This placement is strongly supported with an accumulated likelihood weight of 0.999991 out of a total of 1.0.
 When using EPA placement, likelihood scores that are less than 0.95 indicate weaker placements that may be unreliable.
 ![](images/tbas-tutorial2/Tutorial2.14.1.png)
-Aside note: If the UNITE filter is skipped and you run this placement again, the **genetic distance cutoff** will also exclude the same four sequences.
+A side note: If the UNITE filter is skipped and you run this placement again, the **genetic distance cutoff** will also exclude the same four sequences.
 This shows the utility of the **genetic distance cutoff** when placing sequences from other loci since the UNITE database is only for ITS.
 ![](images/tbas-tutorial2/Tutorial2.14.2.png)

 15. Click on the **BLAST (complete)** file to download and open in Excel.
 This file shows that the four excluded taxa (2073, 2072, 2070, 2076) belong to different families and orders.